 The peer group for Mona Vale Hospital was changed from B (major hospitals) to F4 (Sub-Acute) following the transfer of services to Northern Beaches Hospital.
 Mona Vale hospital is a high-level rehabilitation and sub-acute hospital, and also provides palliative care and community health.
-From the April to June 2019 issue of Healthcare Quarterly, Mona Vale Hospital will no longer be included in peer group B. It will however be included in totals for the 'Other' group, comprising smaller facilities throughout NSW, and in totals for Northern Sydney LHD and NSW.
+From the April to June 2019 issue of Healthcare Quarterly, Mona Vale Hospital was no longer included in peer group B. It is however now included in totals for the 'Other' group, comprising smaller facilities throughout NSW, and in totals for Northern Sydney LHD and NSW.